thycotic/dsv-docs/product/cli-ref/policy.md

 ## Policy Examples

+When creating or updating a Policy, a workflow can be started using `thy policy create` or `thy policy update` without flags.
+This will start step-by-step quesitons to guide you though the process.
+However, in the following examples, the direct command will be shown.

 ### Deny Access at a Lower Level

 **Case:** Subjects need access to Secrets for an environment, but that logical environment contains a more restricted area.